 Guillain-Barré syndrome (GBS)

-In very rare cases, some people who have received the flu vaccine have experienced Guillain-Barré syndrome (GBS), a neurologic condition that causes weakness and paralysis throughout your body.
+In very rare cases, some people who have received the flu vaccine have experienced Guillain-Barré syndrome (GBS).
+GBS is a neurologic condition that causes weakness and paralysis throughout your body.
 However, it’s not clear if the flu vaccine is the actual cause of GBS in these cases.

-GBS is more likely to occur in people who’ve had GBS in the past, so be sure to tell your doctor if you have a history of this condition.
+GBS is more likely to occur in people who’ve had GBS in the past.
+Be sure to tell your doctor if you have a history of this condition.
 That said, having GBS in the past doesn’t always mean you can’t receive the flu vaccine.
 Talk to your doctor to find out if the flu vaccine is safe for you.

 Call your doctor right away if you have symptoms of GBS after receiving the flu shot.

 The flu shot is typically recommended for everyone ages 6 months or older.
-Anyone at risk of serious complications from the flu should also receive the flu shot.
-These include pregnant women, people older than 65 years, and people with chronic diseases as well as their caregivers.
+Anyone at risk of serious complications from the flu should also receive the flu shot, which includes:

 The shot isn’t recommended for people who: